 When we repent and believe in Christ, not only are we brought personally from death to life, but we are also adopted into God’s family.
 As fellow believers, we are called to look out for our new family and serve each other in love.
 It is from this foundation of a healthy family that we can best serve the community around us.

 At Cornerstone, the best expression of this family is seen in connection groups.
 It is here that believers challenge and encourage one another as they grow in their knowledge of and obedience to Jesus.

-However, deep and complex needs often arise within this family context, and one focus of Local Missions is to come alongside connection groups in times where members need help.
+However, deep and complex needs often arise within this family context, and one focus of City Ministries is to come alongside connection groups in times where members need help.
 Connection group leaders can refer members to our missions team for unexpected financial burdens, automotive & home repairs, counseling appointments.
 We are eager to partner with connection groups to help care for their spiritual, physical, and material needs!

 Foundations Learning Center is a ministry of Together for Story County, Inc. We were established in Spring 2021 and are currently in the process to become a 501(c)(3) entity.